cafferychen777/cafferychen777/README.md

 ## 🤝 Collaboration
 I am **extremely open to collaborations**.
 If you have any projects related to microbiomics or multi-omics and think we could work together, please don't hesitate to reach out.
 In addition to being open to new projects, I am particularly enthusiastic about assisting others with their microbiome/multi-omics data analysis.
 I'm also keen on collaborating with researchers and authors who have utilized my pipelines, such as **ggpicrust2** or **MicrobiomeStat**, in their work.
 If you are considering or have already used these tools in your paper, I would be thrilled to explore the possibility of co-authorship.
 Whether it's contributing to data analysis, interpretation, or manuscript preparation, I am ready to bring my expertise to your research.
 Let's connect and see how we can advance the field of microbiomics together!

-## 🎯 Looking Forward
-As I transition into my final undergraduate year, I am fervently seeking **PhD programs** in Biostatistics, Computational Biology, or associated domains for Fall 2024.
-I invite potential collaborators or advisors to connect!

 ## 🛠 Projects